data-doge/keystroke-recorder/README.md

 # keystroke-recorder

-records keystrokes -- key, keyCode, and relative timestamp as json. please use this tool ethically, ok?
+record and playback user keystrokes. use this tool ethically -- never collect user data without their explicit knowledge + consent.

 ## install